k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 ## How Do I Create a New User Job using the BroadwayJob actor ?

-In order to configure a new job using Broadway, use the broadwayJob actor purposely built to trigger a broadway flow using the Fabric Jobs capability.
+In order to configure a new Broadway job from Broadway, the *broadwayJob* actor provides the way to trigger a Fabric job that will in turn execute a broadway flow.

 To achieve this, simply select the actor from the **Add Actors To Stage** menu from the Broadway Flow panel, as illustrated below: